 In today's article, I'm taking a close look at Abraham H. Maslow's concept of Peak Experience.
-It is similar in many ways to Mihaly Csikszentmihalyi's contemporary concept of Flow and was perhaps laid the groundwork to Flow Theory.
-This article outlines Maslow's 16 components of peak experience, and asks what is it that motivates human beings to work, play and perform?
-What does it feel like to enter a flow state and can we reach this state in ordinary everyday life?
+It is similar in many ways to Mihaly Csikszentmihalyi's contemporary concept of Flow and perhaps laid the groundwork for Flow Theory.
+Maslow and other humanistic psychologists provided the foundation for Self Determination Theory, an influential theory of human motivation.
+This article outlines Maslow's 16 components of peak experience and asks what motivates human beings to work, play and perform?
+What does it feel like to enter a flow state, and can we reach this state in ordinary everyday life?

 A Theory of Human Motivation

 Abraham H. Maslow, in his paper, A Theory of Human Motivation (1), said that man [the human being] is a perpetually wanting animal.
-There seems to be no denying this, and, in fact, it appears to be a fundamental basis for the growth of the species.
-In this mode of wanting, in our desire for more, and our need to fill the psychological void, there is potential for material success or failure.
-There is also the prospect of Peak Experience — the seldom reached place where we may experience euphoria and complete assimilation of the self in the act.
+There seems to be no denying this, and, in fact, it appears to be a fundamental basis for the species' growth.
+We have the potential for material success or failure in this mode of wanting, in our desire for more, and in our need to fill the psychological void.
+There is also the prospect of Peak Experience — the seldom reached place, according to Maslow, where we may experience euphoria and complete assimilation of the self in the act.

 Material gain is short-lived because although we may believe we know what we want, the fulfilled need is transient and never truly satisfies.
 In contrast, Peak Experience is a desireless state where all needs are met.